Muhammad Ali Oral History Project

 Now more than ever, the importance of capturing who Muhammad Ali was as a son, brother, father, friend, husband, humanitarian, and boxer, are increasingly vital.
 Documenting, by every means available, his history and his story is necessary to the continuation of his legacy.
 It is through documentation, and through preservation, that future generations will become acquainted with Muhammad Ali, and start to know him as more than just a father, or just a boxer, or just a humanitarian.
 Rather, they will learn to understand that he was a man to whom all of those roles were important, and to whom they each applied.

-The project is overseen by the Muhammad Ali Center’s Manager of Collections, Casey Harden, with the Collections Associate, Bess McHone.
+The project is overseen by the Muhammad Ali Center’s Manager of Collections, Bess Goldy.

-For questions or to suggest an interviewee, contact Bess McHone at email@example.com.
+For questions or to suggest an interviewee, contact Bess Goldy at firstname.lastname@example.org.